rokath/tip/docs/TipUserManual.md

 * Before we pack the buffer data, we try to find pattern from the ID table, we can then replace with IDs.
 See [The TiP Algorithm](./docsTipUserManual.md#the-tip-algorithm) for the how-to-do.
 * _Unreplacable_ bytes need a transformation in a way, that no bytes in the range 0-127 remain.
 That is our tranformation to the 128 base.
 We simply collect them and do a bit shifting in a way, that no most significant bit is used anymore.
 The MSBits of the reordered unreplacable bytes are all set to 1 and so we have only bytes `80` to `ff` left.

-The `ti_unpack` then sees bytes `01` to `7f` and knows, that these are IDs, intermixed with bytes `80` to `ff` and knows, that the 7 least significant bits are the unreplacable bytes.
+The `ti_unpack` then sees bytes `01` to `7f` and knows, that these are IDs, intermixed with bytes `80` to `ff` and knows, that the 7 least significant bits are parts of the unreplacable bytes.
 The byte places are containing the position informtion for the unreplacable bytes.

+Instead of this, only 6 least significant bits are usable for the unreplacables conversion.
+Than IDs 1...0xbf (191) are usable.

 <p align="right">(<a href="#tip-um-top">back to top</a>)</p>